RodakP/hangman-game/README.md

-<p align="center">To change, add or remove proverbs, go to the js/main.js and find variable words </p>
+<p align="center">To change, add or remove proverbs, go to the js/main.js and find variable "words".</p>